-As a Scot (Jen) I hadn’t done much traveling in my own country and this seemed the perfect opportunity to gain vital hotel experience and live in the wilderness.
+As a Scot (Jen) I haven’t done much travelling in my own country.
+This seemed the perfect opportunity to gain vital hotel experience and live in the wilderness.

-There are lots of hotels in Scotland who rely on seasonal workers to work as General Assistants (a bit of everything from cleaning to serving etc.) in smaller hotels and the big hotels need dedicated housekeepers, servers, bartenders etc.
+There are lots of hotels in Scotland who rely on seasonal workers to work as General Assistants (a bit of everything from cleaning to serving) in smaller hotels.
+The big hotels need dedicated housekeepers, servers, bartenders etc.

 We worked on the NC 500, a route that spans the North West of the Highlands in a loop from Inverness.

-The hotel was in Kylesku, which is also the name of the hotel.
-A gorgeous place which serves up fresh and local seafood every day, sat on a breath-taking loch and surrounded by mountain peaks.
+The hotel is in Kylesku, which is also the name of the hotel.
+A gorgeous place which serves up fresh and local seafood every day.
+It sits on a breathtaking loch, surrounded by mountain peaks.

-It was idyllic living and we were so grateful for the training they gave us and the wee family we had there, but living at work is not for everyone and like any family there will be hard times!
+It is idyllic living and we are so grateful for the training they gave us and the wee family we had there.
+Although living at work is not for everyone and like any family, there will be hard times!

-On days off we ate the famous Lochinvar pies, chased waterfalls, hiked, explored the beaches in Durness and made regular visits to Ullapool with the staff car.
+On days off we spend our time eating Lochinvar pies, chasing waterfalls, hiking, exploring the beaches in Durness and making regular visits to Ullapool with the staff car.

-We also had a stag that visited us in our back garden on a daily basis, where else does that happen?!
+We also have a stag who visits us in our back garden on a daily basis, where else does that happen?!